unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.3 =
+* New: Added an "Instagram Feed" Gutenberg block to use in the block editor, allowing you to easily add a feed to posts and pages.

+= 2.2.2 =
+* Tested with upcoming WordPress 5.4 update.
+* Tweak: Language files updated to account for all new strings.

 = 2.2.1 =
-* Important: March 2 deadline for migrating to the new Instagram API pushed back to March 31 by Instagram.
+* Important: March 2 deadline for migrating to the new Instagram API pushed back to March 31.
 * Fix: Some links to Instagram were missing a backslash at the end of the URL causing a 301 redirect.
 * Fix: Error saving updated account information caused by emoji in account bio or in account names and MySQL tables that didn't have a UTF8mb4 character set.